Complete nursing textbook series now available from OpenStax

 stethoscope

 Amplified by the impacts of the COVID-19 pandemic, the American Association of Colleges of Nursing (AACN) reports that 29% of nurses across all license types are considering leaving the profession.
 With the demand for quality health care rising, there is an urgent need to address this ongoing shortage.
-OpenStax, an educational initiative of nonprofit Rice University and the largest publisher of open educational resources (OER), in partnership with the Texas Higher Education Coordinating Board (THECB), has completed the publication of their OER Nursing Essentials (O.N.E.) project to help.
+OpenStax, an educational initiative of nonprofit Rice University and the largest publisher of open educational resources (OER), in partnership with the Texas Higher Education Coordinating Board (THECB), has completed the publication of its OER Nursing Essentials (O.N.E.) project to help.

 Depending on the required materials instructors assign, nursing textbooks alone can cost a student between $500-$900 per semester, a key consideration for many hoping to receive a nursing education.
 The O.N.E. project reduces the financial barriers students face when receiving a nursing education through the publication of free, expertly written course materials with aligned student and instructor resources.
 In total, the project offers eight peer-reviewed textbooks available through OpenStax.
 The series includes “Psychiatric-Mental Health Nursing,” “Population Health for Nurses,” “Nutrition for Nurses,” “Pharmacology for Nurses,” “Clinical Nursing Skills,” “Fundamentals of Nursing,” “Maternal-Newborn Nursing” and “Medical-Surgical Nursing” (preview currently available for the “Medical-Surgical Nursing” textbook with full volume available in early October).